Furniture Poverty

 For nearly 25 years, A Wider Circle has led the way in alleviating furniture poverty in the Greater Washington, DC region.
 Every year, our Essential Support program provides more than 3,500 households with beds, basic home furnishings, and other home essentials.

 However, the crisis of furniture poverty persists in our region, across the country, and beyond.
-In fact, over 90% of low and no-income households at some point in time will lack critical furniture items that make their homes safe and functional for their families.
+In fact, over 66% of American households at some point in time will lack critical furniture items that make their homes safe and functional for their families.

 Shedding light on this hidden crisis is just the first step to working towards long-term solutions to ensure all families have the items they need for a safe, stable, and functional home.